Oscar Jiménez Pinochet

 Óscar Jiménez Pinochet (12 April 1915 – 15 March 1994) was a Chilean physician and politician.
 He served as ministro de Estado during the governments of presidents Carlos Ibáñez del Campo (1957) and Salvador Allende (1970–1971).

 Family and studies

 He was born in Santiago de Chile on 12 April 1915, the son of Army Colonel Luis Jiménez Barrientos and Blanca Pinochet Meza.
 He completed his primary and secondary education at the Instituto Nacional General José Miguel Carrera in Santiago.
 He pursued higher education in medicine at the Pontifical Catholic University of Chile and the University of Chile, graduating as a physician in 1940.

-In 1939, he married Eliana de la Jara Parada (sister of parliamentarian Renato de la Jara Parada), with whom he had six children, among them physician Jorge Jiménez de la Jara, who became Minister of Health under president Patricio Aylwin, and Mónica Jiménez, who served as Minister of Education during the first administration of president Michelle Bachelet.
+In 1939, he married Eliana de la Jara Parada (sister of parliamentarian Renato de la Jara), with whom he had six children, among them physician Jorge Jiménez de la Jara, who became Minister of Health under president Patricio Aylwin, and Mónica Jiménez, who served as Minister of Education during the first administration of president Michelle Bachelet.